 Miquelon Lake Provincial Park glamping yurts

-At Miquelon Lake Provincial Park southeast of Edmonton, you can stay in one of four six person yurts.
+At Miquelon Lake Provincial Park southeast of Edmonton, you can stay in one of four six person yurts from June 2 – September 4, 2024.

 Sitting on a wooden deck all yurts come fully equipped (except for bedding) with queen over queen bunk beds and a pullout futon.
-Outside there is a picnic table and BBQ.
+Outside there is a picnic table and BBQ with a side burner.
+There is also a fridge and deck furniture.
 In this park take advantage of the hiking trails.
-The cost per night is $140.
+The cost per night is $145.

 Glamping at Charmed Family Resorts, Crowsnest Pass Area

-Glamping in cabins in Sir Winston Churchill Provincial Park
+Glamping in Alberta in cabins in Sir Winston Churchill Provincial Park

 Check out Sir Winston Churchill Provincial Park if you like the sound of camping on an island.
-Located north of the town of Lac la Biche, the park normally offers five lakefront cabins that can sleep up to eight people for $150 – $165 per night.
+Located north of the town of Lac la Biche, the park normally offers five lakefront cabins that can sleep up to eight people for $160 per night.
+In 2023, they are open from May 13 – November 7, 2024.

 The cabins are well outfitted with a small fridge, coffee maker and microwave.
+There is a barbecue with a side burner, a fire-pit, and a picnic table.
 Bring your own linens.
 Outside enjoy the sunsets from your own private deck.

 They also offer tipis with four single raised platform beds for $129 per night.

-Located on the Bow River just 30 minutes southeast of Calgary, Wyndham-Carseland Provincial Park offers four comfort camping sites in a cottonwood forest.
-Rates are $120 per night – and for that you get a tent that will sleep four, a picnic table and BBQ.
+Located on the Bow River just 30 minutes southeast of Calgary, Wyndham-Carseland Provincial Park offers four walled tents on a landscaped site in a cottonwood forest along the Bow River.
+Rates are $130 per night in 2024 – and for that you get a tent that will sleep four, a picnic table and BBQ.

-Mt Engadine Lodge glamping – a year-round favourite
+Mt.
+Engadine Lodge glamping experience – a year-round Alberta favourite

 Not only does Mt Engadine Lodge have a yurt, but as of 2018 they have six beautiful glamping tents.
-The tents are luxurious, dog-friendly – and when you rent them or the yurt you get the full package of meals.
+The tents are luxurious, dog-friendly – and when you rent them or the yurt you get the full package of meals along with their famous afternoon charcuterie board.

 This is moose country and a fabulous area for hiking in summer and winter sports like snowshoeing and cross-country skiing in winter.
 The yurts and tents have mountain views.
 You can rent them year round by the night.

-Glamping in a rail car at Aspen Crossing
+Glamping in Alberta in a rail car at Aspen Crossing

 Where you most like to go glamping in Alberta?